California Security Deposit Laws

 Key Takeaways

-• California sets clear limits on how much landlords can charge for security deposits.
+• California sets clear limits on how much landlords can charge for security deposits, which is usually equal to a month's rent.

-• Landlords must understand the difference between normal wear and tear versus damage to avoid disputes.
+• Landlords must understand the difference between normal wear and tear versus damage to avoid disputes over any deductions to the security deposits.

-• Returning deposits within the legal 21-day timeframe is essential for compliance.
+• Returning security deposits within the legal 21-day timeframe is essential for compliance.

 cash fanned out over a white envelope